kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 1. Read the file from source provided in `TENANTS_SRC` environment variable.
 2. Try to parse JSON file to tenant structure
-3. Synchronise tenants with Compass (not implemented yet)
+3. Synchronise tenants with Compass

 ## Supported format of JSON file with tenants
 ```json